4.4 Responding to concerns about a child

 - explain what action will be taken and within what timeframe.

+Consideration should be given to additional support or advocacy for children with communication difficulties or disabilities and those who do not speak English (particularly unaccompanied children, refugees or those trafficked from abroad).
 The child must not be pressed for information, led or cross-examined or given false assurances of absolute confidentiality, as this could prejudice police investigations, especially in cases of sexual abuse.

 If the child can understand the significance and consequences of making a referral to local authority children's social care, they should be asked their view.